 This website’s goal with the help of yourself and members of the public, is to compile a database of so called “coastal floodstones”.
-This is done with the intention of improving understanding of coastal flood risks by supplementing instrumental tide gauge records of extreme high waters with data recorded on such floodstones.
+This is done with the intention of improving understanding of coastal flood risk by supplementing tide gauge records of extreme high waters with data recorded on floodstones.

 Further information on how floodstones may contribute to improving coastal flood risk assessment can be found on the “About” pages.